phonegap/phonegap-plugins/iPhone/VolumeSlider/README.md

 1. Add the VolumeSlider.h and VolumeSlider.m classes to your Plugins folder in Xcode
 2. Add the VolumeSlider.js file to your www folder
+3. Add the VolumeSlider.js to your html file. eg: `<script type="text/javascript" charset="utf-8" src="VolumeSlider.js"></script>`
-3. Add the plugin to the PhoneGap.plist
+4. Add the plugin to the PhoneGap.plist
-4. Here is where it differs slightly, add the MediaPlayer.framework to your project in Xcode (this is where MPVolumeView comes from).
+5. Here is where it differs slightly, add the MediaPlayer.framework to your project in Xcode (this is where MPVolumeView comes from).

 ### Example